amrlabib/react-timer-hook/readme.md

 ### Deprecation Warning:

-Starting from `v1.1.0` and above default export `useTimer` is deprecated, your old code will still work but it is better to start using named exports `{ useTimer, useStopwatch }`
+Starting from `v1.1.0` and above default export `useTimer` is deprecated, your old code will still work but it is better to start using named exports `{ useTimer, useStopwatch, useTime }`